1Kxhu/FourUI/README.md

 ### **Why trust FourUI?**
 FourUI is developed by itzkxhu(me) and I am not the type of person who'd randomly switch sides.

+*some code is taken from stackoverflow, for example the slider, or the button.
+*however i try replacing that code with my own as time goes on!